joshlabue/joker-report-mod/README.md

 # Joker Report

-Joker Report is currently under development.
-While the mod is open source, the game sharing feature is not currently publicly available.
+Joker Report is currently in beta!
+Game crashes are possible and no warranty comes with this mod!

-A read-only development server is available at https://dev.joker.report.
+The beta site is available at https://dev.joker.report.

 ## Installation
 Requirements: